To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Connect a cable from an I/O output on the radar to an I/O input on the camera.

-Go to Settings > System > I/O ports and configure the I/O port as an output and select the normal state.
+Go to System > Accessories > I/O ports and configure the I/O port as an output and select the normal state.

 Type a name for the rule.

-From the list of conditions, select an include zone under Radar motion.
-To set up an include zone, see Add an include zone.
+From the list of conditions, select a scenario under Radar motion.

 From the list of actions, select Toggle I/O while the rule is active and then select the port that is connected to the camera.